 Or if getting the cheapest deal is your priority, see what other customers think of a firm’s value for money – and make sure you check its latest prices, too.
 You can use the to compare energy prices, and go direct to the energy company’s website to switch.

-brings up the rear this year (also for the second year running), though it is only a five percentage points behind the firms at the top of the table.
-This indicates that customers find little to choose between firms overall.
+However, there are only six percentage points between the firms at the top and bottom of the table.
+This indicates that customers find little difference between firms overall.